hwcoe/ufl-main-uni-child/readme.md

 	- Ordered list numbering display bug fix
 	- Add .intro style to #content rather than just fullwidth text block
 	- Adjust h3 font size in fullwidth-text-block
+	- Add fix for main nav dropdown menus in safari (will be applied in parent theme update, per UF web svcs)
 	- TODO reduce whitespace above/below the following blocks as needed: accordion,
 - Syntax error fix: comment out session_nav variable declaration where condition does not exist
 - Add share icons to post templates
+- Display site name in header and footer if no logo is uploaded and alternate logo text is disabled
+- Accessibility: add text-decoration to text links in .entry-content and .fullwidth-text-block

 1.4.4
 - CSS updates